Srirang2000/M2-EmbSys/Project/1_Requirements/README.md

 ### opportunities

-* can be useed in vehicles for obstacle detection
+* can be used in vehicles for obstacle detection
 * more peripherals can be added to show warning messages
 * It can also be used in water level sensing in tanks